mvcss/mvcss.github.com/source/foundation/base.md

 ### Block Content
 Block content is made up of all the block-level elements needed in an MVCSS project.
 Typically, this section includes the aforementioned headings, paragraphs, lists, as well as figures, blockquotes, and more.

-Collapsing margins, while an intentional feature of CSS, only add complexity when authoring style sheets, so we limit vertical margins on block-level elements to a [single-direction](http://csswizardry.com/2012/06/single-direction-margin-declarations/).
+Collapsing margins, while an intentional feature of CSS, only add complexity when authoring style sheets, so we limit vertical margins on block-level elements to a [single-direction][csswizardry-margins].

 ```sass
 // -------------------------------------